rippedpiracy/docs/index.md

 **This is a collection of sites and tools that are trusted by the community.**

-Feel free to check the About section if you wish to help out by Contributing.
+Feel free to check the [About](about.md) section if you wish to help out by contributing.

 *Click on the categories in the sidebar to start browsing.*